jeroenvandisseldorp/ksml/docs/tutorials/intermediate/aggregations.md

     %}
     ```

-??? info "Calculate payment statistics processor (click to expand)"
+??? info "JSON statistics processor (click to expand)"

     ```yaml
     {%
       include "../../definitions/intermediate-tutorial/aggregations/processor-aggregate-stats.yaml"
     %}
     ```

+Both approaches demonstrate the flexibility of the `aggregate` operation.
+The simple version focuses on the core concept, while the complex version shows real-world statistical aggregation with human-readable JSON output.

 ### Aggregate Components